Cieslik85/qrCodePrinter/README.md

-QR Code Printer using inquirer and qr-image npm packeges.
+QR Code Printer using inquirer and qr-image npm packages.

-Allows to type in URL and generating corrsponding QR Code image and printing text file with the url.
+Allows to type in URL and generating corresponding QR Code image and printing a text file with the URL.

-Completed it as a challenge on web development bootcamp.

 Technologies:
 node.js, node npm.

+Installation via npm:

+`npm install inquirer qr-image`